-The Foundation has developed effective relationships with stakeholders, agencies and partners to ensure the Foundation's safeguarding obligations are embedded in practice for activities which engage with Vulnerable Groups.
-This is achieved by Foundation representatives engaging with the Safeguarding Team prior to an activity having sign off.
+Manchester United has developed effective relationships with stakeholders, agencies and partners to ensure our safeguarding obligations are continued and embedded in our partnership relationships.
+A key element to achieve this is for managers and departments notifying the Safeguarding Team prior to an activity been approved where there is child or adult at risk engagement.

-The use of a Service Level Agreement and/or implementation of the Check and Challenge Partnership Tool, will ensure the assessment of partner suitability of safeguarding, measuring current safeguarding policies and procedures against the provision the Foundation, establishing how any safeguarding concerns that subsequently arise will be managed and knowing each partners safeguarding contacts.
-For the benefit of doubt, the principles of English Law will be adopted for partnership work operating outside of England.
+The use of a Service Level Agreement and/or implementation of the Check and Challenge Partnership Tool, will ensure the assessment of partner suitability of safeguarding; measuring current safeguarding policies and procedures against the provision of Manchester United; establishing how any safeguarding concerns that subsequently arise will be managed; knowing each partners safeguarding contacts.
+For the avoidance of doubt, the principles of English Law will be adopted for partnership work operating outside of England.